 - research assistantships

 Teaching assistants either teach recitation sections or grade papers for more advanced courses.
-Both jobs are paid at the same rate, and both require about 12 hours per week.
+Both jobs are paid at the same rate, and both require about 10-12 hours per week.
 Teaching is an important part of the graduate education in Mathematics and all students are expected to teach at least one semester and preferably more, whether supported through other means or not.

-In academic year 2012 – 13 stipends for assistantships are $2,650 per month for nine months (Sept 1 – May 31) and include individual health coverage for 12 months.
-Some additional financial support is available during the summer.
+In academic year 2023-2024, stipends for assistantships are $3,880 per month for nine months (Sept 1 – May 31) and include individual health coverage for 12 months.
+Additional financial support is available during the summer.
 See summer support.

 Students are encouraged to seek outside fellowships and grants.
 We do not require students to begin fellowships in their first year in our graduate program (but the granting agency may have such a requirement).

-Every mathematics graduate student who has passed the qualifying exam is eligible for an annual allowance towards conference travel.
-Details of the policy are available here.
+Every mathematics graduate student starting in the second year is eligible for an annual allowance towards conference travel.
+Details of the travel policy are available here.